 The M.A. degree is completed partially through course work and partially through writing a thesis, completing translation exams, or by submitting a portfolio of research papers.
 In addition, students must exhibit competency in French, German, or Italian.

-Programs of study are arranged in consultation with two advisers, at least one of whom is a member of the Department of Classics, and are composed from graduate courses in Latin, Greek, Classics, history, art history, religion, philosophy, and English.
-Ideally, the design of the Program is not random but reflects in part the student’s specialized interests or helps to prepare the student for a field of specialization related to the Classics.
+Programs of study are arranged in consultation with two advisers, at least one of whom is a member of the Department of Classics.
+Programs of study are composed from graduate courses in Latin, Greek, Classics, History, Art History, Religion, Philosophy, and English.

 Documents for admission to do graduate work in Classics include the following: